Eczema is a type of disease that affects the skin, causing it to itch and peel off. The effects of eczema vary in severity.

 - Treating the skin gently by patting it with a towel after a shower instead of rubbing that many cause skins to peel

-- Taking water and fluids to ensure the body has enough moisture
+- Drinking water and fluids to ensure the body has enough moisture

 Eczema is a manageable condition when well understood.
 It is essential for us individuals who live with the state or have loved ones with the disease to be more careful in treating our body to reduce its effects.